Is it legal to record a live phone call without consent in NSW? Can you record someone without their knowledge or permission in NSW?

-Publishing an audio, visual or digital record of any activity or data (or a document prepared from one of these methods) is an offence.
-Similarly, it is against the law to communicate anything that has come to your knowledge as a direct or indirect result of the illegal use of a listening device, an optical surveillance device or a tracking device.
+Publishing audio, visual or digital records of any activity or data (or a document prepared from one of these methods) is an offence.
+Similarly, it is against the law to communicate anything that has come to your knowledge as a direct or indirect result of the illegal use of a listening device to obtain a phone call recording, an optical surveillance device or a tracking device.

 Firstly, it is not an offence if both parties consent to the recording.

-The Act also makes an exception for the use of surveillance devices by police if they possess a valid warrant or are acting otherwise in accordance with law.
-The law permits the police to use body-worn cameras, utilise cameras when conducting certain searches, and to use listening or recording devices integrated into Tasers.
+The Act also makes an exception for the use of surveillance devices by law enforcement officers if they possess a valid warrant or are acting otherwise in accordance with the law.
+The law permits the police to use body-worn cameras, utilise cameras when conducting certain searches, and use listening or a recording device integrated into Tasers.